prangad/TODO/docs/ software_requirements_specification.md

 # Overview
 The purpose of this document is to specify descriptions of how our system should behave as well as outline functional and non functional aspects of the application.
+This document outlines the specific functionality and constraints of the application, but not the implementation methods.

 # Functional Requirements
 1. User Login Service
     1. R1.1: The application shall query the database for information regarding the user attempting to log in.